 Password protection screen savers are applied to disable computers when inactive.

-System password changes are required every (indicate time frame- 30, 45, 60 days).

-Password requirements include a (describe # of fields, alpha, numeric, etc.)

-Our agency maintains a unique name and/ or number for the identification and tracking of system user identity.

-Our agency maintains a unique user identification convention.

-Our agency has implemented technical procedures that verify the person or entity seeking access or protected health information.

-NOTE: Please select the statement(s) that best describe your policy regarding a required recovery plan.

-Our agency has a disaster recovery plan to obtain access to critical data.

-Our agency has a business continuity plan to obtain access to critical data.

 Our agency has a procedure to allow data access in emergency situations.

-ADOPT

-ADOPT

 INDIVIDUAL PRIVACY RIGHTS

 Privacy laws, rules, and regulations provide individuals with various options that are called individual rights.
 Individual privacy rights may be invoked by the individual or, if appropriate information is provided, by an authorized personal representative(s).
 The following are brief descriptions of the various individual rights.